Day 10 : Three cols in one day

 The descent wasn't very cold.
 It quickly got dark and the road was pretty good.
-There was a lot of traffic though.
-After a few kilometers the road got worse and we passed through a few tunnels.
-Every time a car approached it made so much noise we would think there were 20.
-Before one of the tunnels was a kind of speed bump that nearly threw me off my bike.
+There was a lot of traffic, though.
+After a few kilometers, the road got worse and we passed through a few tunnels.
+Every time a car approached it made so much noise that we would think there were 20.
+Before one of the tunnels was a speed bump that nearly threw me off my bike.
 We quickly saw a sign 'campsite'.
-We weren't even close to Bourg d'Oisans yet, but it was too dangerous to keep going.
+We were still far from Bourg d'Oisans, but it was too dangerous to keep going.
 The campsite was located a bit lower than the main village.
-The front desk was already closed so we pitched our tents at one of the free spots before heading towards the showers.
+The front desk was already closed so we pitched our tents at one of the free spots before heading toward the showers.

-Bram had found a really large stall, it think it was for disabled people.
+Bram had found a huge stall, I think it was for disabled people.
 I started waiting for the other two to free up.
-At the door was a sign you were only allowed to shower for 5 minutes, but I had to wait for more than 15.
-Meanwhile I was talking to an Irish man who had arrived by car the same day.
-He planned to go mountain-biking in the area with a guide.
+At the door was a sign saying that we were only allowed to shower for 5 minutes, but I had to wait for more than 15.
+Meanwhile, I was talking to an Irish man who had arrived by car the same day.
+He planned to go mountain biking in the area with a guide.
 He had seen us when we were coming down the mountain.
-He said he had recently read something about an Englishman cycling around the world in 200 days.
-If I wanted I could have the article, I would just have to visit their tent.
+He said he had recently read about an Englishman cycling around the world in 200 days.
+He said he would give me the article if I would stop by his tent.
 They had an orange canoe on top of their car, so it should be easy to find.